HarryPehkonen/FSMgine/README.md

 # FSMgine

 A modern C++ library for building robust finite state machines with a fluent builder interface, thread-safety support, and memory-efficient string interning.
+This library was written with much support from several AI.

 ## Features